felixbrock/selector/README.md

 https://medium.com/@Jeffijoe/dependency-injection-in-node-js-2016-edition-f2a88efdd427

-----------REDEFINE--------------
 Use-case specific Dtos should only be used in the particular use-case (CRUD) context.
 ReadSubscription shouldn't use CreateSubsriptionDto.
-Even if they are representing the same object structure a separate object should be created
+However, CreateSubscription might use ReadSubscriptionDto if a subscription is read from the db during the CreateSubscription use-case.

 Be aware of the differences between entities and value-types